 Finally everybody had a sigh of relief when Cyprus announced the bailout plan.
-Painful as it might be for the above-100,000 EUR depositors, it is still a sign that the European Union wants to stay united and is decided to do whatever it takes for this.
+Painful as it might be for the above-100,000 EUR depositors, it is… Read More »Eurozone Crisis – Cyprus Now, Malta and Luxembourg Next?

 Good news hit the markets as fast as bad news and this is what happened with the recent announcement that Greece managed to secure another EUR 5 billion loan these days via a public auction.
 Not great, but critical news were these.
 Without the new bonds issue, Greece would have defaulted the next week’s repayments.

 Unfortunately, the story is far from over.
 The Eurozone decision makers have failed to reach an agreement on how to tackle Greece’s huge debt.
 Some minister’s proposal to cap the public debt at 120% of the country’s GDP was strongly opposed by other countries (mostly the Nordics), especially because this would mean a haircut on the loans.
 Borrowers never want to lose money.
-Continue reading “Eurozone Crisis – Greece Relieved with a 5 Billion Loan” »
+Read More »Eurozone Crisis – Greece Relieved with a 5 Billion Loan

 Well, you cannot say that this was not to be expected :)).
 European Union is very different in terms of banking regulations compared to US.
 They are sending lifelines to the banks, but also they attach lots of strings to this.
 One of the latest strings is to regulate the banking sector much tighter.